-18.2 Excluded Employee.
-Probationary employees (as defined in Section 9.1, Original Appointments), less-than-half-time, temporary, and seasonal employees may be terminated or disciplined for any reason, and such action shall not constitute a violation of this contract, nor be subject to the grievance procedure.

-18.3 Imposition.
-If a supervisor has reason to discipline an employee, he/she shall make a reasonable effort to impose such discipline in a manner that will not unduly embarrass the employee before other employees or the public.

-18.4 Representation Rights.
-Upon request, an employee will be entitled to have a Union/employee representative present whenever the employee is being interviewed regarding a matter that could lead to a disciplinary action against the employee.
+- 18.2 Excluded Employee.
+Probationary employees (as defined in Section 9.1, Original Appointments), less-than-half-time, temporary, and seasonal employees may be terminated or disciplined for any reason, and such action shall not constitute a violation of this contract, nor be subject to the grievance procedure. - 18.3 Imposition.
+If a supervisor has reason to discipline an employee, he/she shall make a reasonable effort to impose such discipline in a manner that will not unduly embarrass the employee before other employees or the public. - 18.4 Representation Rights.
+Upon request, an employee will be entitled to have an Association representative (as under Article 5.1) and/or Association Counsel, without unreasonable delay, present whenever the employee is being interviewed regarding a matter that could lead to a disciplinary action against the employee.
+Employees subject to discipline, as defined in Section 18.1, will be provided 48 hours written notice of intent to interview the employee.
+The notice will include facts sufficient to identify the allegation of misconduct, notice of place and time of the interview, and the right to have Association representation or Counsel presentas per above.
 An employee's representation rights may only be invoked in accordance with the standard set forth by the Oregon Employment Relations Board.
 During any interview of this nature, either party may record the proceeding.
 If the meeting is recorded, the party making the recording will be obliged to provide a copy of the recording if requested by the other party.
 If a copy of the recording is requested, a reasonable fee may be imposed.

-The supervisor is encouraged to advise an employee of his/her right to Union representation on a matter that might lead to discipline.
+The supervisor is encouraged to advise an employee of his/her right to Union Association representation on a matter that might lead to discipline.

-18.5 Due Process.
-Prior to imposition of an economic disciplinary sanction, the following procedural due process shall be followed:

-- a) The employee shall be given advance written notice of the charges or allegations that may subject them to discipline and of the disciplinary sanctions being considered. - b) The employee will be given an opportunity to refute the charges or allegations either in writing or orally in an informal hearing prior to the implementation of any discipline.
-If discharge is the disciplinary sanction being considered, the employee will be given at least seven (7) calendar days' notice of the informal hearing, unless mutually agreed to schedule it earlier.
+- 18.5 Due Process.
+Prior to imposition of an economic disciplinary sanction, the following procedural due process shall be followed: - a) The employee shall be given advance written notice of the charges or allegations that may subject them to discipline and of the disciplinary sanctions being considered. - b) The employee will be given an opportunity to refute the charges or allegations either in writing or orally in an informal hearing prior to the implementation of any discipline.
+If discharge is the disciplinary sanction being considered, the employee will be given at least seven (7) calendar days' notice of the informal hearing, unless mutually agreed to schedule it earlier